Eyevinn/mp4ff/README.md

 to access the (only) trun box in a fragment.

-The codec currently supported are AVC (=H.264) and AAC.
+The codec currently supported are AVC/H.264 and AAC.

-When generating new content, the focus is on generating content following CMAF and DASH-IF guidelines.
-In particular, it means that the content is not multiplexed, and there is only one track in each moof box, and correspondingly a single `Traf` child box.
-The trakID is set to mp4.DefaultTrakID = 1.

 ## Usage for creating new fragmented files

-A typical use case is to produce a series of segments start with an init segment and followed by media segments.
+A typical use case is to produce an init segment and followed by a series of media segments.

 The first step is to create an init segment.
 This is done in two steps and can be seen in `examples/initcreator:

 1. A call to `CreateEmptyInitSegment(timecale, mediatype, language)`
-2. Fill in the SampleDescriptor based on video parameter sets, or audio codec information.
+2. Fill in the SampleDescriptor based on video parameter sets, or audio codec information

 The second step is to start producing media segments.
 They should use the timescale that was set when creating the init segments.
 The timescales should be chosen so that the sample durations have exact values.

 A media segment contains one or more fragments, where each fragment has a moof and an mdat box.
-If all samples are availble before the segment is to be used, the easiest is to use a single fragment in each segment.
+If all samples are available before the segment is to be used, one can use use a single fragment in each segment.
 Example code for this can be found in `examples/segmenter`.

+The high-level code to do that is to first create a slice of `SampleComplete` with the data needed.
+All times are in the track timescale set when creating the init segment and coded in the `mdhd` box.

+	mp4.SampleComplete{
+		Sample: mp4.Sample{
+	        Flags uint32 // Flag sync sample etc
+	        Dur   uint32 // Sample duration in mdhd timescale Size  uint32 // Size of sample data
+	        Cto   int32  // Signed composition time offset },
+	    DecodeTime uint64 // Absolute decode time (offset + accumulated sample Dur) Data       []byte // Sample data
+	}

+The `mp4.Sample` part is what will be written into the `trun` box.
+`DecodeTime` is the media timeline accumulated time.
+The value of the first samples of a fragment, will be set as the `BaseMediaDecodeTime` in the `tfdt` box when calling Encode on the fragment.
+Once a number of such samples are available, then can be added to a media segment

 	seg := mp4.NewMediaSegment()
 	frag := mp4.CreateFragment(uint32(segNr), mp4.DefaultTrakID)